svillagomez/codtober-fest/README.md

 The general requirements for the first version of the website are:

 - For the initial version of the site, the design can be simple.
-- No need to use a frontend framework, for now, you can use simple HTML forms if you wish.
+- No need to use a frontend framework, for now.
+You can use simple HTML forms if you wish.
 - You can use the database or persistence engine you desire (even in-memory objects or files).

 The initial version will have these pages: